MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter profile list
 ```

-When you sign in from the CLI, your access key persists to disk for the duration of your session so that you don't have to sign in every time you attempt to access your account.
+When you sign-in from the CLI, your access key persists to disk for the duration of your session so that you don't have to sign-in every time you attempt to access your account.
 To end your session and delete this access key, execute the following command:

 ```shell
 appcenter logout
 ```

-If you forget to sign out from a machine you'd prefer not to leave a running session on (e.g. your friend's laptop), you can use the following commands to list and remove any current log-in sessions.
+If you forget to sign-out from a machine you'd prefer not to leave a running session on (e.g. your friend's laptop), you can use the following commands to list and remove any current log-in sessions.

 ```shell
 appcenter tokens list